 And I also thought that everyone that works in a paint store, knew exactly what that was.
 To my surprise I got the weirdest answer today when I went into a store and just asked if they have any Full Spectrum Colors (although I was fully aware of the fact that this specific store does not sell Full Spectrum Colors)

 So what does “Full Spectrum” mean?

-This picture of the kitchen island below, was taken at night, with a cell phone and most probably a flash and instead of looking Green Gray as you can see in the example above, it turned out to be a khaki color!
+I chose to have the island painted with Tweed Coat CSP-85.
+It is a rick complex gray color.
+Besides the fact that this was only the first coat, it has not had time to cure, This picture of the kitchen island below, was taken at night, with a cell phone and most probably with a flash and instead of looking Green Gray as you can see in the example above, it turned out to be a khaki color!
 My client called it “Gumbo soup!”

 So what have we learned about Full Spectrum Colors?

 - It is Complex.
 It is Rich.
 It is Unique and it is Dynamic!
 And it works extremely well with surrounding elements.

 - It has NO Black in it, which means it will never look muddy.
 This enhances it’s natural ability to reflect light, creating truly luminous colors.

 - Not all companies have them.
 Benjamin Moore and PPG are the 2 companies in austin, Texas, that carries Full Spectrum paints.
 Look for the Paint Colors in the Color Stories Collection.
 They will only mix it in the AURA paint.
 The Full Spectrum paints, mixed in the Aura product CAN NOT BE USED for EXTERIOR surfaces.

 - C2 paint is also known for their Full Spectrum Colors and have an alliance with PPG for easier distribution of their 496 extraordinary colors!
 Their paint product CAN be applied onto EXTERIOR surfaces